 I enjoy writing, meditation, supporting charities, improving my French, and travel.

 Sr Julie is a sister in the Congregation of the Sisters of the Sacred Hearts of Jesus and Mary.
-She is executive principal of both St John’s and Pield Heath Schools and had previously served for many years as a trustee of the congregation.
+She is a Trustee and was previously the Executive Principal of both St John’s and Pield Heath House Schools.
 She works closely with the school’s headteacher and senior leadership team to set the strategic direction of the school.
 Particular responsibilities have included supporting the school in personnel issues, budget and finance, and in working closely with the head in developing the monitoring role of the governors.
 She has worked with other governors in the performance management of the head teacher.

-My name is Natasha Johnson and I am the Associate Head/ Head of School at Pield Heath House School.
+My name is Natasha Johnson and I am the Principal of Pield Heath House School.
 I joined PHHS in 1996 and left in 2000 to return to South Africa.
 During my time at Pield Heath, I was the PSHE Coordinator and year 6 teacher.
 I maintained contact with Pield Heath during my time away and shortly after returning to the UK in 2001, I re-joined the staff as the Lead for SLD and Behaviour Coordinator.

 I have been teaching and working in SEN for the past 26years and I am passionate about enabling children young people to feel confident in themselves and develop a positive sense of well-being, which supports them to achieve their best potential and live life to the full.
 Working in the SEND sector it is our responsibility not only to educate but also to advocate for children and young people, enabling them to overcome any barriers they may have to learning and inclusion in the wider world.
 It has been my privilege to be part of and lead on some of the changes implemented at the school over the last few years.